 Type of income: Exemption applies to: Interest income (interest income arising in the ordinary course of business, including interest closely connected with the carrying on of the business, is not considered as interest income and is not exempt).
 Interest income may be subject to special contribution for defence (see p.
-22).
+24).
 The whole amount Dividend income Dividend income may be subject to special contribution for defence (see p.
-22).
+24).
 The whole amount Lump sum repayment from life insurance schemes or from approved provident funds (but see below under Deductions in case of income arising from the cancellation of the policy).
-The whole amount Profits from the sale of securities including units in an open-ended or closed-ended collective investment scheme.
+The whole amount Profits from the sale of securities including units in an open-ended or closed- ended collective investment scheme.
 The term "securities" is defined as shares, bonds, debentures, founders' shares and other securities of companies or other legal persons, incorporated in Cyprus or abroad and options thereon.
 Circulars 2008/13 and 2009/6 issued by the Tax Department further clarify what is included in the definition of 'securities".
 According to these circulars the term "securities" include also options on titles, short positions on titles, futures/forwards/swaps on titles, depositary receipts on titles, rights of claim on bonds and debentures (rights on interest of these instruments are not included), index participations only if they represent titles, repurchase agreements or repos on titles.
 Promissory notes and Bills of Exchange do not represent titles.
-Cryptocurrencies do not also represent titles.
+Crypto- currencies do not also represent titles.
 The whole amount Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment.
 This exemption applies until the tax year 2020 (inclusive), but cannot be granted for a total period exceeding five years.
 20% of the employment income, up to a maximum of €8.550 annually.
-Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment provided that the annual remuneration exceeds €100.000.
-This exemption applies for a period of 10 years.